Allan and Nesta Ferguson Charitable Trust masters scholarships

 - Maintenance for University accommodation and a monthly stipend

-- You must hold an offer for one of the following courses to study at the University of Sheffield in 2021 by a deadline to be confirmed:
+- You must hold an offer by 7 May 2021 for one of the following courses to study at the University of Sheffield in the 2021/22 academic year:

 - You must be classified as overseas for tuition fee purposes.